evan2945/Udacity-Robotics-ND/RoboND-DeepLearning-Project/README.md

 So since this was the final project, I decided to have a little extra fun and incorporate something I have been reading about lately into this project!
 I decided to implement a simple genetic algorithm in order to help optimize the hyperparameters for this project.
 I created another jupyter notebook that borrowed heavily from this project, and used that as a basis to implement the algorithm.
-That notebook is named genetic_algorithm.ipynb.
+That notebook is named genetic_model_training.ipynb.
 If you decide to look at it, I went much more in detail about the algorithm, why I decided to try it out, why genetic algorithms are used in deep learning, and how I implemented it in this project.
 I have only run tests so far, as I do not want to use up my AWS credits before this project is submitted, but after this project is approved, I plan on using the rest of my credits building out full sets of hyperparameters to run and see what comes back as the optimal hyperparameters.
 If you get a chance to look at the notebook,